Neural non-canonical Hamiltonian dynamics for long-time simulations: Non-canonical Hamiltonian dynamics

 This corresponds to the structure \eqref{eq:degenerate_vf} with maps

-In this case, a change of variable $(q,p) = \bigl( \ln(x), \ln(y) \bigr)$ yields a canonical structure with Hamiltonian $(q,p) \mapsto e^q + e^p - 2 q - p$.
-In general, however, such a change of variable is defined locally, not globally.
-We shall therefore treat this problem as purely non-canonical.
+In this case, a \review{global} change of variable $(q,p) = \bigl( \ln(x), \ln(y) \bigr)$ yields a canonical structure with Hamiltonian $(q,p) \mapsto e^q + e^p - 2 q - p$. \review{From this, high-order geometric numerical methods could be applied to ensure long-time accuracy and stability.} In general, however, such a change of variable is defined locally, not globally.
+We shall therefore treat this problem as purely non-canonical \review{in the sequel}.

-\paragraph{Using the DVI.} Another important aspect of long-time simulations mentioned previously is the numerical scheme, which must be appropriate ---we introduced the DVI to that effect.
+\bmhead{Using the DVI} Another important aspect of long-time simulations mentioned previously is the numerical scheme, which must be appropriate---we introduced the DVI to that effect.
 Figure~\ref{fig:refLotkaVolterra} compares the results of long-time simulations on the reference model~\eqref{eq:LotkaVolterraDiffEq} using either the standard RK4 (explicit Runge-Kutta of order 4) or the DVI with a large time-step.
 In short time (clear yellow dots), the RK4 scheme is highly-accurate, as expected.
 In long time, however, the numerical solution does not stay on the closed orbit and becomes less and less accurate.
 Here the scheme dissipates energy as can be seen on the right-hand plot.
 In contrast, the DVI \textit{does} generate a periodic solution, though its orbit is clearly inaccurate (as expected from a first-order scheme).
 This means that the error is fairly large in short time, but the preservation of qualitative properties ensures that the long-time behaviour of the numerical solution is closer to that of the exact solution.\footnote{By exact solution, we mean a highly-accurate numerical solution computed using the \texttt{solve\_ivp} routine of SciPy with parameters \texttt{atol=1e-12} and \texttt{rtol=1e-10}.}

-\paragraph{Defining neural networks.} In \cite{Chen.Matsubara.ea.2021.NeuralSymplecticForm}, the authors enforce the symplectic structure by learning both the Hamiltonian $H_\Theta: \R^{2d} \to \R$ and the symplectic potential $A_\Theta: \R^{2d} \to \R^{2d}$.
+\bmhead{Defining neural networks} In \cite{Chen.Matsubara.ea.2021.NeuralSymplecticForm}, the authors enforce the symplectic structure by learning both the Hamiltonian $H_\Theta: \R^{2d} \to \R$ and the symplectic potential $A_\Theta: \R^{2d} \to \R^{2d}$.
 Echoing the presentation of \S\ref{subsec:non-canonical}, this allows the construction of the symplectic form $z \mapsto W_\Theta(z) \in M_{2d}(\R)$ with automatic differentiation (AD) using~\eqref{eq:closed_W}, to find the vector field

 (where $\nabla H$ is also computed using AD).
 The networks $A_\Theta, H_\Theta$ are fitted on collocation points $(z^{(i)}, \dot z^{(i)})_{i \in \mathcal{I}}$ where $\mathcal{I} \subset \mathbb{N}$ indexes the data and $\dot z^{(i)} = f(z^{(i)})$.
 This is done by minimizing the loss